-It’s a testament to how good the original Eclipse keyboard from Saitek was that when I found my Eclipse II had arrived just hours before I was to travel to Chicago for 2 days that I started thinking of reasons to bring it along.
-Sadly, I wasn’t going to be spending any time gaming or at a PC of my own in Chicago, or the Eclipse II would have become the personal item to accompany my carry on for the flight.
+It’s a testament to how good the original Eclipse keyboard from Saitek was that when I found my Eclipse II had arrived just hours before I was to travel to

 The original Eclipse was an instant hit upon release.
 With only it’s strong construction, gigantic anti-slide footpads, and a sleek black design it could have easily made a nice entry into the gaming keyboard marketplace.
 But then Saitek upped the ante, with patented blue LED backlighting and laser-etched keys that allow the backlight to shine through the letters.
 The backlighting had 2 levels of brightness, as well as an ‘off’ setting, and also featured a built in wrist wrest.
 Even in just this single paragraph, it’s easy to see why the Eclipse received the GamingNexus Editors Choice Award.